bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image185.webp?raw=true"
   style="width:25%"
-  alt="." />
+  alt="Stimulus logo." />
 <!-- {width="2.0in" height="1.385in"} -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 186. stimulus logo (124) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img src="./images/image186.webp?raw=true"
   style="width:25%"
-  alt="." />
+  alt="Stimulus logo." />
 <!-- {width="2.0in" height="1.5in"} -->
 </p>

-Stimulus is a JavaScript framework designed to add interactivity to HTML pages with minimal setup and a focus on progressive enhancement.
-It aims to provide a lightweight and pragmatic approach to building dynamic web applications by enhancing existing HTML elements with behavior.
+<p>Stimulus is a JavaScript framework designed to add interactivity to HTML
+pages with minimal setup and a focus on progressive enhancement.
+It aims to provide a lightweight and pragmatic approach to building dynamic web applications by enhancing existing HTML elements with behavior.</p>

 <h2 name="ch30">30 -- Tailwind CSS</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->